microsoft/scitt-ccf-ledger/test/README.md

 This repository contains functional tests for the SCITT CCF Ledger.

 The functional tests are written in Python and interact with a running service.
-THe majority of tests in this directory are focused on testing the behaviour of the service, but to a lesser extent, we also write tests that exercise the behaviour of the pyscitt module and scitt CLI.
+The majority of tests in this directory are focused on testing the behaviour of the service, but to a lesser extent, we also write tests that exercise the behaviour of the pyscitt package and `scitt` CLI.

 ## Structure